 The Moon is our closest celestial partner.
 It makes you wonder why our Calendar uses star constellations of the Zodiac?
 We’ll investigate this question later.
 First, let’s look at the different phases of our lunar partner.

 Depending on how you measure them, you could have up to 28 Moon phases.
 Why so many?
 It takes roughly 28 days to complete one cycle.
 The 28-day process occurs 13 times a year.
 So, a 13-month calendar makes perfect sense.

-The 13 Month Moon Calendar
+The 13-Month Moon Calendar

-Almost every ancient civilization used lunar cycles as the basis for their calendars.
-They observed the correlation between the lunar cycles and the tides of the ocean.
-And, since we are made of water it is possible to feel the effects in similar ways.
+There are at least ten distinct cycles of the Moon that are easy to recognize.
+Almost every ancient civilization used these lunar cycles as the basis for their calendars.
+They observed the correlation between the lunar cycles and the ocean’s tides.
+And, since we are mostly water, it is possible to feel the effects.

 10 Moon Phases